Frequently Asked Questions

 Payment is expected at the time of BOOKING the appointment.

 You will receive a full refund if the scheduled appointment is canceled 48 hours (or more) before the appointment time.

 If it is NOT canceled or rescheduled within 48 hours, NO REFUND will be issued.

 If circumstances arise, that the lactation consultants need to reschedule with you and they are UNABLE to do so in a reasonable amount of time (with one of the consultants) you will be REFUNDED the entire amount of paid money for services not rendered.

 Please note we only have so many visits per week available - and scheduling conflicts cause problems for families needing private appointments.

 Every effort will be made on our part to keep your scheduled appointments.

-Keep this: PLEASE NOTE: As soon as you book your appointment, we will send you a consent form, a cancelation policy, and a detailed intake form.
+PLEASE NOTE: As soon as you book your appointment, we will send you a consent form, a cancelation policy, and a detailed intake form.
 The sooner you complete and sign these forms, the better prepared we are to begin caring for you and baby.
 If these forms are not completed in a timely manner, you are at risk of losing your appointment and all your money paid.

 From the International Board of Lactation Examiners: